Pricing

 Install Tailwind CSS #

-1. Install the official tailwindcss-rails gem:
+1. Install the official tailwindcss-rails gems:

 ./bin/bundle add tailwindcss-rails